postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/introduction.md

 ![Product management](https://www.getpostman.com/img/v2/uses-cases/use-cases-developer-portal-postman.svg)

-If you're working in product management, are an engineering manager / lead, a tech writer, or you're working in developer relations, you can use Postman to collaborate with your team and partners to spec an API and help consumers adopt it.
+If you're working in product management, are an engineering manager / lead, a tech writer, or are involved in developer relations, you can use Postman to communicate with colleagues and partners to spec an API and help consumers adopt it.

-* Collaborate with stakeholders on your team:
+* Collaborate with stakeholders on your team by discussing and agreeing on API details:
     * [Collaboration](/docs/postman/launching-postman/collaboration/)
     * [Commenting on collections](/docs/postman/collections/commenting-on-collections/)
     * [Sharing APIs and managing roles](/docs/postman/design-and-develop-apis/sharing-apis/)